The IBS Interrupt™ Perspective:

 Here is a more empowering way to move forward.

-Do you ever get the impression that there are keys to your IBS symptoms that you are just not seeing?
+The keys to your IBS symptoms that you are not seeing

 However there are other types of trigger that you need to consider.
 Despite what it looks like on the outside, food triggers are often only part of the puzzle.